akilihub/P2H-UI/README.md

 npm start
 ```

-Visit `http://localhost:3000` in your browser, edit `src/purs/Layout.purs`
+Visit `http://localhost:3000` in your browser
-and watch the magic!

 ## Available scripts